wiremock/wiremock.org/_studio_docs/response-templating/json.md

 description: Working with JSON and JSONPath
 ---

-MockLab provides the `jsonPath` helper which will extract values from a JSON document using the [JSONPath](https://github.com/json-path/JsonPath){:target="{{site.data.misc.blank}}"} expression language.
+WireMock provides the `jsonPath` helper which will extract values from a JSON document using the [JSONPath](https://github.com/json-path/JsonPath){:target="{{site.data.misc.blank}}"} expression language.

 Similar in concept to XPath, JSONPath permits selection of individual values or sub-documents